JamesANZ/what-up-china/README.md

 # what-up-china

 Live cultural radar for mainland China: one place to skim Baidu surges, Toutiao briefs, Douban chatter, Bilibili buzz, curated global headlines, and a sentiment pulse powered by keyword analysis.
+The interface ships with a custom Space Grotesk + Inter theme, glassmorphism cards, a bespoke SVG favicon, and a built-in Google‑Translate banner so the copy stays readable worldwide.

 ---